-The Bible doesn’t say to not have sex outside of marriage….it actually says something a lot more profound and specific.
-The two words you will find over and over again in Scripture that address sexuality outside of the marriage covenant are the words “sexual immorality.”
+The Bible doesn’t just say to not have sex outside of marriage….it actually says something a lot more profound and specific.
+The two words we find over and over again in Scripture that address sexuality outside of the marriage covenant are the words “sexual immorality.”
 Not sexual intercourse….sexual immorality.
 1 Corinthians 6:18 says, “Flee from sexual immorality.”
 1 Thess 4:3, “It is God’s will that you should be sanctified; that you should avoid sexual immorality,” and Ephesians 5:3 says, “But among you there must not even be a hint of sexual immorality.”
 And the verses could go on and on (1 Cor 6:13, Heb 13:4, Col 3:5…).

-The Bible doesn’t say to not have sex outside of marriage…it actually says something a lot more profound and specific
+The Bible doesn’t just say to not have sex outside of marriage…it actually says something a lot more profound and specific

 So if the Biblical command is not “don’t have sexual intercourse outside of marriage” but rather, “do not be sexually immoral outside of marriage”, what is the difference?
 Friends, the difference is huge.
 And to all my single friends reading this, the difference means that you have the opportunity to experience the absolute beauty, fun, pleasure and excitement of a sexual relationship marked by obedience that is blessed by the Lord within a marriage relationship.

 As we tried to grapple with what we should and should not do physically, Andrew came upon a verse that had a great impact upon our physical interactions before marriage.
 1 Timothy was written by Paul to Timothy, a Pastor, with instruction for how the church is to function.
-In 1 Timothy 5, Paul instructs Timothy as to how the body is to treat it’s members:
+In 1 Timothy 5, Paul instructs Timothy as to how the Church body is to treat it’s members:

 “Do not rebuke an older man harshly, but exhort him as if he were your father.
 Treat younger men as brothers, older women as mothers, and younger women as sisters, with absolute purity.”